JvanKatwijk/drm-receiver/README.md

 A group of these "words" forms a frame.
 For Mode B, a frame is built up from 15 such words.
-Such as frame then has 3840 cells with complex values.
+Such as frame then has 3840 cells with complex values, with 3090 cells with useful values.
 Note that in the time domain  such a frame takes 4800 samples, and with a samplerate of 12000 samples a second, slightly less than 3 frames a second are input.

-In such a frame, predefined locations have predefined values.
-So, matching these predefined values with the values that are actually found help in reconstructing the signal as it was at the transmitter side.
+In the frequency domain frame, a number of predefined locations has predefined values.
+So, matching these predefined values with the values that are actually found are used to reconstruct the signal as it was at the transmitter side.
+The QAM4, QAM16 and QAM64 values require coherent decoding, i.e. the value should be as precise as possible the value that was transmitted.

 Such a frame contains three types of values